Vietnam - a rock arch over a peaceful river nestled among mountains

 Are you ready to immerse yourself in the ancient Vietnamese civilisation with its rich traditions, timeless temples, or the poignant sites from the harrowing wars of the 20th century?

-Vietnam offers a unique blend of inspiring sights, sounds, scents, and flavours that you won't find anywhere else.
-This country seems like it's straight out of a postcard – endless rice fields, graceful girls in elegant áo dài gowns, pagodas, peculiar mountains turned into temples, floating markets, modern marvels born of human imagination, and so much more.
+Vietnam combines unique inspiring sights, sounds, aromas, and flavours that you won't find anywhere else.
+This country is like a postcard – endless rice fields, graceful girls in elegant ao dai dresses, pagodas, strange mountains turned into temples, floating markets, modern wonders born of human imagination, and so much more.

-No strenuous hikes are planned, so no special physical preparation or equipment is needed.
+There are no strenuous treks planned, so no special physical preparation or equipment is required.

 Currently, there are no upcoming journeys to Vietnam.